-- (a) Studies.
-The Board of Commissioners will extend the contract with its Consultant or other consultants to complete the study regarding fracking and other oil and gas development activities and their impacts on the natural, man-made, and social environments and its economic benefits and costs.
-The consultant(s) will be tasked to further study Chatham County and to analyze state and federal regulatory programs and to prepare a report for the Board regarding the full range of expected impacts on Chatham County, including financial impacts.
-The study will include the most current analysis of impacts in localities similar to Chatham County in other states and the effectiveness of local ordinances in managing those impacts.
-This study and report should be completed within the first six months of the extended moratorium and will include the Consultant's conclusions as to whether additional time is needed for thorough study. - (b) Development of Conditional Use Ordinance.
-Upon completion of the Study and report, the Board intends to develop a draft conditional use ordinance and/or other ordinances based on the report and the Consultant's advice which will be coordinated with the revisions to the County's comprehensive zoning ordinance.
-The draft ordinance will be made available for public review and comment and at least one public hearing will be held.
-Based on public comments the Board will finalize the ordinance and initiate the adoption procedure.
+(a) Studies.
+The Board of Commissioners will consult with its Consultant or other consultants as necessary to complete studying fracking and other oil and gas development activities and their impacts on the natural, man-made, and social environments and its economic benefits and costs.
+The consultant(s) will be tasked to work with the County's attorneys and staff to review local ordinances in other states and determine the best approach to regulating oil and gas activities through its generally applicable land use and zoning ordinance.

+(b) Development of Conditional Use Ordinance.
+Upon completion of the Study and report, the Board intends to develop a draft conditional use ordinance and/or other generally applicable land-use ordinances based on the report and the Consultant's and attorneys' advice which will regulate oil and gas activity impacts consistently with State regulations.
+The draft ordinance was made available for public review and comment and a public hearing held.
+Based on public comments the Board will finalize and adopt the ordinance.
 Development of the ordinance and final approval is estimated to take six (6) months.